barnerburner/TidyDataProject/CodeBook.md

 The tidy data file can be created by downloading the UCIHAR data set from the above link, unzipping it into the working directory, and then running the [run_analysis.R](https://github.com/barnerburner/TidyDataProject/blob/master/run_analysis.R) script from the same directory.

-The analysis script combines the principle files of both the train and test sets into a single dataset, extracts the measurements related to mean and standard deviation, then condenses it into a tidy set organized by unique subject/activity pairs.
+The analysis script combines the principle files of both the train and test sets into a single dataset, extracts the measurements related to mean and standard deviation, then uses a split-apply-combine methodology to condense it into a tidy set organized by unique subject/activity pairs.
 [More info in README](https://github.com/barnerburner/TidyDataProject/blob/master/README.md).

 ##Description of the variables in the tidyset.txt file
 Tidyset.txt contains the output of the analysis script (180x81) - 180 unique observations (subject/activity pairs) of 79 measured variables.